Ananya-A-K/WEC-Systems-Recs_NAT-Task/README.md

 ```bash
 ip netns exec client python3 -m http.server 80
 ```
+**Note: Port 80 is used here.
+But if it is running anothre service, any other free port(ex., 8000) maybe used.
+Also, change to correct port number in the subsequent commnads below as well**
 ### Forward requests to the web server
 ```bash
 ip netns exec router iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.10.2:80